0xLeif/AppState/README.md

 - **Slice (property wrapper):** A property wrapper that allows users to access and modify a specific part of an AppState's state.
 This provides a more fine-grained control over the AppState and makes it easier to manage complex states.

+- **Constant (property wrapper):** A property wrapper that allows users to access a specific part of an AppState's state.
+This provides a more fine-grained control over the AppState and makes it easier to manage complex states.

 - **SecureState (property wrapper):** A property wrapper that securely stores its string values using the Keychain.
 Provides the same integration benefits as AppState.

 - **AppDependency (property wrapper):** A property wrapper that simplifies the handling of dependencies throughout your application.